canderton3/7641Team24/midterm_report.md

 # Introduction/Background
--(MICAELA) pull from proposal
+NASA built and launched the Kepler Space Observatory satellite in 2009.
+The primary objective of the telescope was to find other planets outside of our solar system, known as exoplanets; to do this, Kepler collects data on "objects of interest" that could be classified as exoplanets based on certain characteristics.
+Despite some mechanical failures, Kepler is still active and continues to gather data on possible planets outside of our solar system.
+By discovering new exoplanets in our galaxy, we can continue humanity's search for life on other planets and possible habitable zones.

 # Problem definition
--(MICAELA) pull from proposal
+Using the data that Kepler has collected, NASA is trying to classify exoplanets as candidates for habitation, or as false positives.
+As there are a nearly infinite number of “objects of interest” in the galaxy let alone, the universe, the amount of time to classify these objects of interest as probable habitable planets versus non-habitable would be too costly and time-intensive for humans to do.
+Therefore, we are creating a machine learning model to predict/classify whether an object of interest detected by Kepler is a candidate to be classified as a planet, to reduce labor costs and human effort.
+In the process of creating this model, we can also discover key characteristics that Kepler measures that are indicative of an exoplanet, which could eventually narrow our search even further and make it less computationally expensive to identify exoplanets.

 # Data Collection
--(MICAELA) pull from proposal

 ## Exoplanet Dataset
 The dataset was sourced from Kaggle, linked [here](https://www.kaggle.com/nasa/kepler-exoplanet-search-results), sourced directly from NASA.
+The dataset is a record of all of the "objects of interest" that Kepler has collected data on.
 The inital size was 3.52 MB, with 50 columns and around 10,000 data points.
 Each data point contains information about physical characteristics of already classified objects identified by Kepler; the data point also has a label (koi_pdisposition) designating it as either a CANDIDATE or a FALSE POSITVE.
 Our goal is to identify CANDIDATE planets.

 Thankfully the dataset came with a thorough data dictionary, linked [here](https://exoplanetarchive.ipac.caltech.edu/docs/API_kepcandidate_columns.html).
 Our goal was to use the possible exoplanet's physical characteristics to identify the object of interest as either a candidate or false positive, so we we focused mostly on the physical characteristics columns.
 More information about feature selection is below.